- Center Speaker

 Dolby Vision is a dynamic HDR format in which the brightness can be adjusted from scene to scene.
 This improves the HDR picture quality even more.
 However, not every soundbar is able to pass this format through to the TV, so you should really pay attention if you have a TV that can support the format.

 Dolby Atmos is, similar to DTS:X, a 3D sound format and expands the surround sound of conventional surround sound systems with height speakers to also reproduce sounds from above.
 In addition, the sound format is object-based, so that additional directional information can be assigned to sounds.
 This simulates 3D sounds much more realistically.
-Of course, Dolby Atmos is downward compatible with other Dolby formats.
+Of course, Dolby Atmos is a 3D sound format that adds sounds from above to surround sound systems and can also assign additional information to sounds so that they can be reproduced even more realistically. is downward compatible with other Dolby formats.

-DTS:X is the most important competitor format to Dolby Atmos, within the 3D sound formats.
+Just like Dolby Atmos, DTS:X is also a 3D sound format, with which the surround sound is expanded by height speakers.
+In addition, it is also an object-based sound format, whereby additional information is assigned to sounds, making them sound even more realistic. is the most important competitor format to Dolby Atmos, within the 3D sound formats.
 The way it works is quite similar.
 The surround sound is extended by height speakers, so that the sound can also hit the listener from above.
 The format is also object-based and can assign additional information to noises in order to reproduce them even more realistically.
 DTS:X is also downward compatible with other DTS formats.

 Enhanced Audio Return Chanel: An HDMI eARC interface has a much larger bandwidth than an ordinary HDMI interface.
-With HDMI ARC, the data transfer rate was 1 Mbit/s; with HDMI eARC, this has been increased to 37 Mbit/s, which is a massive plus for audio signals.
+With HDMI Audio Return Chanel: With the HDMI ARC connection, the higher bandwidth allows data to be both sent and received over one HDMI cable, saving additional cables in many setups., the data transfer rate was 1 Mbit/s; with HDMI Enhanced Audio Return Chanel: A significant increase in the data transfer rate, which means that audio signals no longer need to be compressed before being transmitted to the music system.
+This noticeably increases audio quality., this has been increased to 37 Mbit/s, which is a massive plus for audio signals.
 Thus, audio signals with up to 32 channels can be transmitted uncompressed, covering all current audio formats.
 Even object-based formats like Dolby Atmos and DTS:X do not have to be compressed and can unfold their full potential.

 With an equalizer, the sound profile can be changed to a certain extent by attenuating or amplifying certain frequencies.
 This allows the sound to be adjusted to the acoustics of the room and the user’s preferences.
 The more frequency bands that can be adjusted, the more accurately the sound can be calibrated.
 With a 5-band equalizer, 5 frequency bands can be adjusted – but there are also equalizers with up to 31 bands.